reubenharry/website/content/maths/DifferentialForms.md

 ### Invariance of integral under pullback

-The integrals in the following are Riemann integrals, and the statement in the standard change of variables formula:
+The integrals in the following are Riemann integrals, and the following is the standard change of variables formula:

 $$ \int\_{[a,b]} f = \int\_{\phi^{-1}([a,b])} (f\circ \phi)|\phi'| $$

-Suppose $\phi$ is orientation preserving, then (and with differential form integrals in the middle expressions):
+Suppose $\phi$ is orientation preserving, then (and with Riemann integrals in the middle expressions):

 $$ \int\_{[a,b]} \alpha = \int\_{[a,b]} f = \int\_{\phi^{-1}([a,b])} (f\circ \phi)|\phi'| = \int\_{[c,d]}\phi^{\*}\alpha $$